-Staff presented the above table to City Council in a memo dated April 8th.
+At the April 6, 2016 Planning and Zoning Commission meeting, staff presented the table shown above as a list of upcoming multi-family housing developments.
 The table is to be regarded as the best estimate available for the number of apartments that may be approved and constructed in the near term.
 The annual projections of units are quite high and above recent market absorption.
 Included in the projected estimates of apartment construction is development of the property proposed for rezoning, known as "Village Park".
 Estimated totals from Village Park for the years 2017, 2018 and 2019 are 110, 88 and 84 units, respectively.